leafo/lessphp/docs/docs.md

 **lessphp** comes with a command line script written in PHP that can be used to invoke the compiler from the terminal.
-On Linux and OSX, all you need to do is place `plessc` and `lessc.inc.php` somewhere in your PATH (or you can run it in the current directory as well).
+On Linux and OSX, all you need to do is place `plessc` somewhere in your PATH (or you can run it in the current directory as well).
 On windows you'll need a copy of `php.exe` to run the file.
 To compile a file, `input.less` to CSS, run:

     ```bash
     $ plessc input.less